- Explore the Kathmandu Valley and a trio of sacred sites

 This morning you'll leave Tsarang on a trail that heads down and across the Tsarang Khola.
-You'll climb steeply up a rocky trail to a cairn on the opposite ridge and then follow the Thuling Khola on the new dirt road towards Lo.
-The multi-hued canyons will spread impressively around you, and the landscape becomes very Tibetan in character; take in the sights of the high desert expanses north of the Himalaya.
+You'll climb steeply up a rocky trail to a cairn on the opposite ridge and then follow the Thuling Khola on the new dirt road toward Lo.
+The multi-hued canyons spread around you, and the landscape becomes very Tibetan in character; take in the sights of the high desert expanses north of the Himalaya.

 After, you'll take another short drive today to explore Lo Manthang.
-This famous walled city has a single entrance through which only the King, Queen and Kempo (Abbot) are allowed to enter — all others must walk to pay their respects to the statue of Chenrezig, the most revered of all Bodhisattvas.
+This famous walled city has a single entrance through which only the King, Queen, and Kempo (Abbot) are allowed to enter — all others must walk to pay their respects to the statue of Chenrezig, the most revered of all Bodhisattvas.

 There are four major temples within the medieval walls of Lo Manthang: the red Jampa Lhakhang (built in 1387) with its striking 50-foot tall clay statue of 'Jamba' (or Future Buddha); a 15th-century Thubchen Gompa; Chhoede Gompa (where the Khempo lives); and Choprang Gompa.
 There is also the Raja's Palace, home to the present King Raja Jigme and Queen Rani Sahib, and an interesting maze of a village to explore.